Central Coast Council | Ph 03 6429 8900 | Email: admin@centralcoast.tas.gov.au

 (a) in the case of a council meeting, to any condition the council may impose; or

-(b) in the case of a council committee meeting, to any condition the council, or council committee may impose.”
+(b) in the case of a council committee meeting, to any condition the council, or the council committee may impose.”

-1 Any person who intends to comprise a deputation to the Council or a Council committee is to make a written request to the chairperson setting out:
+1 Any person who intends to comprise a deputation to the Council or a Council Committee is to make a written request to the chairperson setting out:

 (a) the likely members of the delegation; and